80% of tech could be built outside IT by 2024, thanks to low-code tools

 From retail to financial services, more companies are increasing efforts to embrace digital transformation.
 As they do so, they’re more often entering markets related to, or in competition with, traditional technology providers.
 By 2042, Gartner predicts over one-third of technology providers will be competing with non-technology providers.

 In driving digital transformation, the pandemic only accelerated this shift, according to Gartner.
-Cloud services, digital business initiatives, and remote services rapidly expanded as a direct result of the crisis, opening the door for new possibilities in integrations and optimization.
+Cloud services, digital business initiatives, and remote services rapidly expanded as a direct result of the crisis, opening the door to new possibilities in integration and optimization.

 In 2023, Gartner anticipates that $30 billion in revenue will be generated by products and services that did not exist pre-pandemic.